 In Almería, an Americano is neither a cup of black coffee nor a person from the United States.
-It’s a balloon gum pink and the city’s signature drink that you must try when you visit the city.
+It’s bubble-gum pink and the city’s signature drink that you must try when you visit the city.

 The cocktail is Almería’s answer to Red Bull, as it is said to give renewed energy and good digestion.
 It dates from the 1970s when it was created in one of the city’s hotels.

 The cocktail consists of hot milk, sugar, lemon zest and the local cream liqueur Kola, which is produced in Murcia and gives the drink its pink colour.
 Sprinkle cinnamon on top and you’re ready to go.